NCAR/climate-primer-water/doc/downscaling.rst

-CORDEX data have historically been relatively coarse in spatial resolution (> 25 km), and thus not well suited for regional hydrologic applications, where spatial gradients and their influence on weather and climate are critical to represent..
+CORDEX data have historically been relatively coarse in spatial resolution (> 25 km), and thus not well suited for regional hydrologic applications, where spatial gradients and their influence on weather and climate are critical to represent.

 Intermediate Complexity Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^